Articles on: Video Files

 Recommended Video Settings

-Though OneStream is capable to handle most kinds of mp4, mov, m4v, webm and mkv video file, we recommend the following video settings for best live streaming results when streaming via OneStream.
+Though OneStream is capable of handling most kinds of mp4, mov and m4v video files, we recommend the following video settings for best live streaming results when streaming via OneStream.

 Format: mp4